DaveMcCauley/changelog/README.md

 This is a log of what I do ~~every day~~ most days.
 What tech I work with.
 And projects I build.

+### 2022-05-19
+* Troubleshoot a third-party API that was misbehaving and sending out flaky errors
+* Build abstract Vue components.
+Start with generic Javascript classes to handle serializing to and from the API, then display those components with unique UI controls in a Vue app.
+* Document design system typography design tokens

 ### 2020-11-27
 * Setup a **very** basic Jenkins CI service.
 * Setup a GitHub Actions service (to compare w/Jenkins)